hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 echo ${name}
 ```

 > **NOTE:** Generally speaking, it's not a bad idea to always start putting your bash variables in `{}`.
 It's not necessary in some cases, like if the bash variable is followed by a space or other specific characters like `.` or `/`.
-However, it can save you a headache when debugging and using if you use them when they aren't necessary, bash will still interpretted just fine.
+However, it can save you a headache when debugging and using if you use them when they aren't necessary, `bash` will still interpret the variable just fine.

 Now, if we want to subset the string saved to a variable.
 We need to need to use the following syntax:

 ```
+# DON'T RUN
 ${variable_name:start:length}
 ```

-In this case, our variable name is `name`, we are you start at the `start` position (0-based) and continue a given `length`.

 <p align="center">
 <img src="../img/Substring_length.png" width="500">
 </p>

+In this case, our variable name is `name`, where we start at is the `start` position (0-based) and we continue for a given `length`.
 If we want the second and third letter of the variable `$name` it would look like:

 ```
 echo ${name:1:2}